delor0s/delor0s/README.md

 ## Hi there 👋

 Creating and breaking projects since 2016.
-I am interested in projects written in C, C++, Lua.
+I am interested in projects written in C, C++, Lua, Rust.